 Conducted or directed more than 200 national and global research projects

-Designed, conducted, or directed segmentation studies, brand evaluation and tracking, brand association studies, creative testing, social media monitoring, and analysis of online reviews for Fortune 500 clients (view Work).
+Designed, conducted, or directed segmentation studies, brand trackers, user research, creative tests, social media monitoring, and analysis of online reviews for Fortune 500 clients (view Work).

 Developed and implemented innovative research methods

 - Assessing consumers’ emotional and functional needs